Science

 GMI Construction Visit 08.06.23

 Reception and Year 3 had a brilliant time working with Pam from GMI Construction.
 The children looked at PPE equipment and how it protects people on site.
-They then used spaghetti starnds and marshmallows to create different shapes and towers.
+They then used spaghetti strands and marshmallows to create different shapes and towers.
 They worked together and independently.
-The year 3 children had a go at adding more soaghetti to make their structures stronger.
+The year 3 children had a go at adding more spaghetti to make their structures stronger.

 Nursery Celebrating Earth Day